Agnivesh-Anil-Warrier/LMS-Force-Preview/README.md

 git clone https://github.com/YOUR_USERNAME/lms-preview-fix.git
 ```

-or download ZIP from GitHub.
+or download from the releases (check right sidebar).

 2. Open Chrome / Brave or any Chromium-based browser and go to: